Search results for '{{ suggestion }}'

 - Marked stock

-This replica has found its way into our boneyard due to an issue regarding slam firing - whilst testing, the trigger is extremely stiff suggesting that a part is most likely broken within the trigger group though we're not sure what exactly it is without disassembling the unit.
-Ultimately, this replica would serve better as a wall hanger which given it's also a two-tone, you won't need UKARA in order to obtain this replica!
+This replica has found its way to our Boneyard due to it slam firing - In our testing, the trigger was extremely stiff, suggesting that a part is most likely broken within the trigger group though we can't be certain exactly what it is without disassembling the unit.
+Ultimately, this replica will serve best as either a spare-parts donor or a prop, and given it's also Two-Toned, a UKARA or other defence will not be required in order to purchase it!

 - Non-functional